Passenger safety fears as concerns over ScotRail CCTV monitoring staff cuts resurface

-CONCERNS over cuts to CCTV monitoring staff covering hundreds of train stations across Scotland while forcing a 24/7 monitoring operation has been described as a "risk to passenger safety" prompting warnings of possible strike action.
+PASSENGERS on Scotland's railways are being put at risk because of dwindling numbers of CCTV operators, unions have warned.

-Last year union leaders suspended a strike action threat after plans to axe one in three of 78 security-critical CCTV monitoring jobs were withdrawn.
+Transport staff union TSSA says it is now considering strike action over the issue and will ballot staff this week.

-But now the transport staff union TSSA say they are concerned that ScotRail still managed to achieve 17 voluntary redundancies from the CCTV section without being replaced while forcing a move to night shifts without further recruitment believing it will result in a "real risk to passenger safety".
+Last year union leaders suspended a strike action threat after plans to axe one third of 78 CCTV monitoring jobs were withdrawn.

 Loading article content